Last Updated on June 4, 2026

 Lisbon is the capital of Portugal, the biggest city in the country and one of the oldest cities in Western Europe.
 Seems like not that long ago, there was not much interest in Lisbon, but that has certainly changed.
 Portugal’s capital is now a very popular European destination, which is not surprising given all it has to offer.
 It’s vibrant, colorful, modern and old at the same, with endless sunshine, great food and night life.
 On top of that, it’s still very affordable, especially compared to other European destinations.

 Even though Lisbon is not a big city, there is plenty to do and see in Portugal’s capital.
-For a first time visit, I think 3 days in Lisbon is a perfect amount of time to see all the main sights at a nice pace, without rushing through it.
-You could also spend 2 days seeing some of Lisbon’s biggest attractions, and on the third day take a day trip to Sintra and Cabo de Roca.
+For a first time visit, I think 3 days in Lisbon is just the right amount of time to see all the main sights at a nice pace, without rushing through it.

 Stroll through Alfama